Summer Fellows Program FAQs

 Who would benefit best from participating in this program?

-This program is not intended for students with significant research and/or internship experiences.
-It is also not intended for students who are looking for a placement with a specific research project or with a specific company.
+SSFP is not intended for students with significant research experience (before coming to or while enrolled at Stanford), for students who are looking for a placement with a specific research project, or for students interested in a full-time summer research experience.

 What if I am a first-generation college student, but not low-income, or vice versa?